-We know visitor restrictions can make it hard for families to keep in touch so here are five ways to keep in touch with patients:
+We know visitor guidelines can make it hard for families to keep in touch with patients staying at Nationwide Children’s, but there are ways to keep in touch:

 Send an eCard!
 These get delivered directly to our patients.

 Visitors can call the Gift Shop and purchase a Family Gift Card to be delivered to patients.